smaruf/readings/interview/Golang_interview_topics.md

 104. Explain how gRPC handles backward compatibility.
 105. What is a gRPC gateway, and how do you use it to expose HTTP endpoints?

+## **15. Echo Framework**
+106. What is the Echo framework, and why is it popular in the Go community?
+107. How do you set up a basic HTTP server using the Echo framework?
+108. What are the main components of the Echo framework?
+109. How do you define and use middleware in the Echo framework?
+110. How does the Echo framework handle routing, and how do you define route groups?
+111. How do you serve static files using the Echo framework?
+112. What is the difference between middleware and handlers in the Echo framework?
+113. How do you secure an Echo application using HTTPS?
+114. How do you handle request validation in the Echo framework?
+115. How does Echo support context management, and why is it important?
+116. How would you implement error handling in an Echo application?
+117. How do you integrate third-party libraries like a database driver or logging tool with Echo?
+118. What are the techniques to optimize performance in an Echo-based application?
+119. How do you handle file uploads in the Echo framework?
+120. How can you test handlers and middleware in the Echo framework?

-## **15. Troubleshooting**
+## **16. Troubleshooting**
-106. How do you debug a Go application's runtime errors?
+121. How do you debug a Go application's runtime errors?
-107. What are common reasons for goroutines leaking, and how can you identify them?
+122. What are common reasons for goroutines leaking, and how can you identify them?
-108. How can you debug deadlocks in a Go application?
+123. How can you debug deadlocks in a Go application?
-109. How do you trace memory allocation issues in Go?
+124. How do you trace memory allocation issues in Go?
-110. What tools can you use to profile a Go application?
+125. What tools can you use to profile a Go application?
-111. How do you interpret and analyze stack traces in Go?
+126. How do you interpret and analyze stack traces in Go?
-112. What are common reasons for high CPU usage in a Go application, and how do you resolve them?
+127. What are the common reasons for high CPU usage in a Go application, and how do you resolve them?
-113. How do you handle "context deadline exceeded" errors in Go?
+128. How do you handle "context deadline exceeded" errors in Go?
-114. How would you troubleshoot a Go application that crashes intermittently?
+129. How would you troubleshoot a Go application that crashes intermittently?
-115. What is the purpose of the `pprof` package in Go, and how do you use it?
+130. What is the purpose of the `pprof` package in Go, and how do you use it?
-116. How do you handle performance bottlenecks in Go?
+131. How do you handle performance bottlenecks in Go?
-117. What tools or techniques can you use to monitor goroutine count in a production environment?
+132. What tools or techniques can you use to monitor goroutine count in a production environment?
-118. How do you troubleshoot slow database queries in a Go application?
+133. How do you troubleshoot slow database queries in a Go application?
-119. How do you diagnose and resolve connection pooling issues in Go?
+134. How do you diagnose and resolve connection pooling issues in Go?
-120. How do you log and analyze gRPC calls for debugging?
+135. How do you log and analyze gRPC calls for debugging?